What are manufacturing businesses?

 - Factory overheads: Overheads are the indirect costs associated with production, costs that cannot be traced to individual units of a product.
 Factory overheads are the overheads that are incurred by a factory, such as rent, electricity and supervisor’s salary.

 Both of these types of costs are combined in the manufacturing account to give the cost of production.

-Hence, the Cost of Production = Prime Cost + Factory Overheads
+Hence, the Cost of Production = Prime Cost + Factory Overheads.

-There are 3 types of inventories that are held by a manufacturing business.
+There are three types of inventories that are held by a manufacturing business.
 Raw materials refer to the factor inputs that are used to manufacture products.
 Finished goods are goods that have undergone the entire manufacturing process and are ready to be sold to consumers.
 Lastly, work-in-progress goods are those goods that are still in the process of being manufactured.